 A solid household budget formula recommends that we pay no more than 30% of our income for housing.
 The average two-bedroom apartment in Atlanta costs $834 a month, which would require one to have a job that pays almost $35,000 a year to support that rent.
 Georgia’s minimum wage pays less than half of that figure.

-Rainbow Village enters into a covenant with homeless families with children to provide transitional homes in which they are able to remain together.
+Rainbow Village enters into a covenant with our homeless families to provide transitional homes in which parents and children are able to remain together.
 In return, heads of those families agree to:

-Rainbow Village residents take full responsibility of their circumstances and chart a new course that puts them on the road to self-sufficiency and success.
+Rainbow Village residents take full responsibility for their circumstances and chart a new course that puts them on the road to self-sufficiency and success.

 Myth #4: Homelessness, Poverty and Domestic Violence Are All Separate Issues.